The 3 Gili's (Air, Meno and Trawangan)

 It is 3km long and 2km wide with a population of about 1000 people.

-The main strip, on the East part of the island, is full of accommodations,
+The main strip, on the east side of the island, is full with accommodations, restaurants and dive shops all within walking distance.

-All of the dive sites around the islands can be reached from any of the three
+All of the dive sites around the islands can be reached from any of the three islands but this one is the most popular.

-There are 12 artificial Bio Rock projects, a turtle sanctuary and snorkeling access from the
+There are 12 artificial Bio Rock projects, a turtle sanctuary and snorkeling access from the beach around the island.

 Located on the North of the island this site has a slope, covered in soft and hard Corals that drop down to